foundations-fall-2016/session5/readme.md

 }
 ```

 Note: transforms are an [important property](https://www.w3schools.com/cssref/css3_pr_transform.asp) when it comes to creating animations.
-We'll see an example later.
+We'll see an example shortly.

 Note the beta link in the header: